pajjaecat/ORI-SRD/docs/howToUse.rst

 **********************************

-To apply the |vRiseBlockScheme|_ we propose the following steps.
+To apply the |vRiseBlockScheme|_, we propose the following steps.

 Define variables
 ^^^^^^^^^^^^^^^^^^

-The goal here is to define all the dafault variables to use for all simulations in a file.
-All the necessary variables are described in :ref:`defaultVariables`
+The goal here is to define all the default variables to use for all simulations in a file.
+All the necessary variables are described in :ref:`defaultVariables` and can be modified there.
+Remember that modifying a variable's value will affect all the modules and notebooks using the variable.

 Clean your data
 ^^^^^^^^^^^^^^^^^
-Cleaning the network's input data is a very important part of the process.
-There is no step by step to follow in this case because the data might largely vary from a problem to another.
+Cleaning the network's input data is an essential part of the process.
+In this case, there is no step-by-step to follow because the data might vastly vary from one problem to another.
 An example of how one might apply this process is available in :ref:`RstCleanDataSTLaurentDeJourdes`.

+Run Simulations
+^^^^^^^^^^^^^^^^
+The simulations can be run for different models of the prediction block **PRED**.
+This section covers three of them, namely 1- Future Known
+2- Persistence
+3- Recurrent Neural Network